a68lin/ura-projects/experiments-elastic-nfcorpus.md

 es.bulk(operations=operations)
 ```
 We first load the documents in `corpus.json`. `operations` is a list storing all the operations we want to perform at once using `bulk()`.
-The first `append` defines an insertion of a document to the index 'nfcorpus_documents'.
+The first `append` defines an insertion of a document to the index `nfcorpus_documents`.
 The second `append` is to add a document and the generated vector using `all-MiniLM-L6-v2` model we loaded before.
 There is an `insert_document` API in Elasticsearch so we can add documents one by one easily but we use `bulk()` instead because performing all insertions at once is more efficient and faster.

 Now the NFCorpus has been indexed.